Ambassadors

 “Hi I am Riley and I like Harry Potter, Lego, Sci-Fi, and animals – especially Nimbus.
 Since having Nimbus I feel happier, she is my best friend.
 Nimbus understands me.
 Being an ambassador for Autism Dogs means I can show more people how an Assistance Dog helps me.”

-Cesca Huff AD Chutney
+Cesca Huff and AD Chutney

 You can follow Cesca and Chutney on Instagram at @chutney_adventures

-Cesca Huff AD Chutney
+Cesca Huff and AD Chutney

 Jac Boyce mum to Keira Boyce who has Noodle